-- Team Cannondale uses Guru
+- Teams sponsored by Cannondale use Guru

 Now Available at URBAN PEDALER!

-Our collective history with bike fitting and our spacious location uniquely qualifies us to offer a high level of professional services to help you get the most from your biking experience.
+Our collective history with bike fitting and our spacious location uniquely qualifies us to offer a high level of professional services to help you get the most from your biking experience in Melbourne.
 Our GURU Dynamic Fitting Unit helps us dial in positions while the rider is in motion, a unique experience in the bike fitting world.
 It also gives us live power, cadence and other feedback that helps us understand the impact that changes make in real time.
 We have partnered with a local physio to help develop our program and continue to improve our offerings.
 We are currently accepting bookings for fits, click here to see a list of our fitting services.

 Call to book a fit with us today – 03 9557 6461

 A true bike fit is about making a bike and equipment fit the rider and all of their abilities, limitations, and aspirations.
 Each person is unique and comes with a different set of challenges in flexibility, range of motion, history of injuries and comfort levels.
 A good bike fit is one that measures and considers all of these before making any adjustments to the equipment.
 Anything less is a “bike sizing” and may come in many different levels of complexity.